URL Encoder and Decoder Online | Query String Percent Encoding

 Understanding URL Percent Encoding

-Percent encoding replaces unsafe URL characters with %HH hex values, as defined in RFC 3986.
+Percent encoding replaces unsafe URL characters with %HH hexadecimal byte values, as defined in RFC 3986.

 Frequently Asked Questions